had the pleasure of photographing Darrell last weekend

-I have been enjoying shooting a series of portraits recently, one studio light and conversion in Lightroom
+lots of portraits recently, Luis was shot with one studio light and a conversion to B&W in Lightroom

 My local Park Run is the undulating Hockley Woods with the infamous 'HeartBreak Hill' at the end